-On August 19 GaLTT's VP Norm Harburn signed a trail licence agreement with landowner Harriet Thomas (who lives and works in England) allowing public access to her beautiful forested trail system at the end of King Road up behind Twin Beaches Centre down to Berry Point Road at Fin Road.
+This summer GaLTT signed a trail licence agreement with landowner Harriet Thomas allowing public access to her beautiful "Haven Woods", which stretches from the end of King Road up behind Twin Beaches Centre down to Berry Point Road at Fin Road.
 She has invited GaLTT to extend the trail system.